Secure Deployment Guide for Citrix Cloud Government

 The customer is responsible for keeping the machines on which the Cloud Connector is installed up-to-date with Windows security updates.

 The Cloud Connector contains sensitive security information such as administrative passwords.
-Only the most privileged administrators should be able to log on to the machines hosting the Cloud Connector (for example, to perform maintenance operations).
+Only the most privileged administrators are able to log on to the machines hosting the Cloud Connector (for example, to perform maintenance operations).
 In general, there is no need for an administrator to log on to these machines to manage any Citrix product.
 The Cloud Connector is self-managing in that respect.

 Do not allow end users to log on to machines hosting the Cloud Connector.

 Customers can install antivirus software and hypervisor tools (if installed on a virtual machine) on the machines where the Cloud Connector is installed.
 However, Citrix recommends that customers do not install any other software on these machines.
-Other software creates additional possible security attack vectors and might reduce the security of the overall Citrix Cloud Government solution.
+Other software creates more possible security attack vectors and might reduce the security of the overall Citrix Cloud Government solution.

 Customers can locate the Cloud Connector behind a web proxy for monitoring its outbound Internet communications.
 However, the web proxy must work with SSL/TLS encrypted communication.